 Set the trigger level for the trigger source.
 Only one trigger level is stored in the oscilloscope for each channel.
 The trigger level values that are set in the Edge Trigger Mode are used for all modes.
-Any levels set in the PATTern, STATe, DELay, TV, or violation (high threshold) modes set the levels for the EDGE mode.
+Any levels set in the PATTern, STATe, or DELay, TV, or violation (high threshold) modes set the levels for the EDGE mode.
 LINE has no level.

-Available trigger conditioning includes HOLDoff and HYSTeresis.
+Available trigger conditioning includes HOLDoff, HYSTeresis (Noise Reject) and COUPling.